 What is orzo?

-The advantages to using orzo in place of other pasta shapes is that it completely soaks in the sauce, giving your a better sauce to pasta ratio.
-Aside from in this pasta salad and in this Orzo soup, I love smothering orzo in meatless spaghetti sauce.
+The advantages to using orzo in place of other pasta shapes is that it completely soaks in the sauce, giving you a better sauce to pasta ratio.
+Aside from in this pasta salad and in this Orzo soup, I love using orzo in the same way I use any other pasta.

 How to Cook Perfect Orzo